What is the Root Cause of Teeth Wear?

 Normal aging of human body usually involves wear and tear of human cells and tissues.
 When we eat, grind, chew and bite with the set of our natural human teeth, wearing of surfaces of teeth also occurs.
 In our daily lives, we must monitor the use of acidic drinks, carbonated beverages, coarse foods and abrasive tooth powders which can accelerate the process of natural tooth wear.
 One of the leading causes of tooth clenching is obstructive sleep apnea.
-Dentists have corrective dental appliances for OSA.
+Dentists have corrective dental appliances for sleep apnea and TMJ.

 Tooth wear is a special term which is used to characterize wearing or loss of hard tissues of natural human teeth due to reasons other than dental decay, accidents, trauma or disorders developing during child growth.
 Tooth wear is usually measured as vertical tooth surface loss from the top of the teeth biting edges downwards.
+How to avoid teeth clenching?

 According to research data, normal physiological tooth wear is approximately 20-30 micrometer per year or 1 millimeter after every ten years of human life especially when a person ages above 30 years.
 Wear above normal limits warrants close monitoring and management as soon as the problem arises and gets diagnosed.